Tanz0rz/haxe-fmod/extension/functions.md

 ## system_registercodec
 <!-- System::registerCodec -->
-Cannot be bound.
-A plugin description is a struct of callbacks that FMOD runs on its mixer and streaming threads, and no Haxe target can execute code there.
+verdict: cannot A plugin description is a struct of callbacks that FMOD runs on its mixer and streaming threads, and no Haxe target can execute code there.
 A prebuilt plugin binary loads with StudioSystem.loadPlugin, and the built-in DSP types are created with Dsp.create.

 ## system_registerdsp
 <!-- System::registerDSP -->
-Cannot be bound.
-A plugin description is a struct of callbacks that FMOD runs on its mixer and streaming threads, and no Haxe target can execute code there.
+verdict: cannot A plugin description is a struct of callbacks that FMOD runs on its mixer and streaming threads, and no Haxe target can execute code there.
 A prebuilt plugin binary loads with StudioSystem.loadPlugin, and the built-in DSP types are created with Dsp.create.

 ## system_registeroutput
 <!-- System::registerOutput -->
-Cannot be bound.
-A plugin description is a struct of callbacks that FMOD runs on its mixer and streaming threads, and no Haxe target can execute code there.
+verdict: cannot A plugin description is a struct of callbacks that FMOD runs on its mixer and streaming threads, and no Haxe target can execute code there.
 A prebuilt plugin binary loads with StudioSystem.loadPlugin, and the built-in DSP types are created with Dsp.create.

 ## system_release
 <!-- System::release -->
+verdict: bound
 haxefmod owns this.
 There is no shutdown or re-init, FMOD initializes once in FmodManager.Initialize() and lives until the process exits, so no use-after-shutdown bug can occur.
 Stop or release your own objects instead of closing the system.
 ```haxe
 FmodManager.StopAllSounds();